laravel/pail/README.md

 php artisan pail
 ```

-To increase the verbosity of the output, avoiding truncation (...), use the `-v` option:
+To increase the verbosity of the output, avoiding truncation (…), and displaying the entire log line including context and exception trace, use the `-v` option:

 ```bash
 php artisan pail -v